-A Complete and Accurate Claim or "Clean Claim" is defined as a completed and accurate UB-04 or 02/12 1500 claim form which does not include any erroneous or conflicting information) bill containing all data necessary for processing.
-It must be submitted no more than 180 days after the date of discharge or 180 days after a service is rendered.
+A complete and accurate claim or "Clean Claim" is defined as a completed and accurate UB-04 or 02/12 1500 claim form which does not include any erroneous or conflicting information) and containing all data necessary for processing the claim.
+It must be submitted no more than 180 days after the date of discharge or 180 days after the date of service rendered.